yaana25bce10680-netizen/digital-literacy-project/README.md

 ## Task 4: Email & Communication Etiquette
 I practiced professional correspondence and established guidelines for responsible social media use.
 * Professional Emails: Drafted a request for an assignment extension and an internship inquiry.
-* Checklist: Created a "Do’s and Don’ts" guide for college students on social media.Location: task-4-email-etiquette/.
+* Checklist: Created a "Do’s and Don’ts" guide for college students on social media.
+* Location: task-4-email-etiquette/.
 ## Task 5: Cybercrime Awareness
 I researched online threats to produce an awareness resource for the student community.
 * Case Study: Wrote a detailed report on Phishing and its consequences.
-* Prevention: Created a 'Stay Safe Online' checklist with specific UPI and financial safety tips.Location: task-5-cybercrime/.
+* Prevention: Created a 'Stay Safe Online' checklist with specific UPI and financial safety tips.
+* Location: task-5-cybercrime/.

  ## Tools & Platforms Used
 * Canva